adbtzmi/ClubUnity/README.md

 ### Club Management:
 ![Club Screen]()
+Admin can do CRUD operation which is admin can create, edit, delete the club.

 ### Application Management:
 ![Application Screen]()
+Admin can do CRUD operation which is admin can create, edit, delete the application.

 ### Event Management:
 ![Event management](image-1.png)
+Admin can do CRUD operation which is admin can create, edit, delete the event.

 ### Student Management:
 ![alt text](image-2.png)
+Admin can do CRUD operation which is admin can create, edit, delete the student.

 ### Profile:
 ![Profile Screen](image.png)